wcountiss/baseballpitch/Readme.txt

 	*player comparison overview -
 	- the ‘Calculating thing’ what is going on with that? it is a Race condition

-SNAP SHOTS + Kinetic Chain Table
-	* Sub filter, change to something more semantic
-	Game = Inning then pitch type
-	Longtoss = distance
-	Bullpen = pitch type
-	out of order
-	Inning First
-	then Pitch types

-TRENDS
-	-bolder line for the “0” line
-	for Y type2 , X axis on the zero or Bold it in some way

-  sub filters
-		- Innings above pitch type

 	player comparison